 In 2005 Kelly Slater was on his way to his seventh world title at the QuikSilver pro France 2005.

-It happened that day that the surf was too stormy for average Joe but contestable enough for the pros.
-So I went to the contest to have a look.
+I usually despise anything coming from this crappy business but, it happened that day that the surf was too stormy for average Joe and contestable enough for the pros.
+So I went to this contest to have a look.

-I rembember an epic heat against Jeremy Flores, seventeen years old at that time, and Andy Irons charging unpredictable big lefts.
+I remember an epic heat against Jeremy Flores, seventeen years old at that time, and Andy Irons charging unpredictable big lefts.

 These days, we are fortunate to have millions of hip and trendy websites that release us from the latest surf news on a daily basis.
 If you pay attention, you’ll notice that so far, most of them, let’s call them trendy websites, all focus simply on relaying videos and more precisely the same recently-released corporate videos full of pro surfers and perfect waves in exotic locations with the episodic thong bikinis.
 All these folks set the standard for a quite limited image and creativity always showing the same facet of the sport over and over again.